Gaussianization and eigenvalue statistics for random quantum channels (III): Application of Gaussianization: Pure states through random quantum channels

 \subsection{Exact moments}

-We provide in this section exact formulas for the moments $\E[\trace(Z^p)]$ of the output of a random quantum channel.
-Other formulas for the same quantities (as well as some recursion relations) have been obtained in \cite{nechita, sz1, zyc_sommers}.
+In this section we provide exact formulas for the moments $\E[\trace (Z^p)]$ of the output of a random quantum channel.
+Other formulas for the same quantities (as well as some recursion relations) have been obtained in~\cite{nechita,sz1,zycsommers}.\vadjust{\goodbreak}